-- 1 A description and evaluation of the local plan area including: - a.
+- A description and evaluation of the local plan area including: - a.
 Topography, soils, vegetation, geotechnical considerations; - b.
 Environmental sensitivity and significance; - c.
 Agricultural capability, natural resources; - d.
 Existing land use, ownership, development, and adjacent land uses; - e.
 Archaeological and historical considerations; and - f.
-Existing utilities and transportation routes. - 2 A land use concept including - a.
+Existing utilities and transportation routes. - A land use concept including - a.
 A vision for the proposal; - b.
 Lot design and configuration; - c.
 Lot sizes; and - d.
-Phasing of the development. - 3 A rationale for determining the boundary of the proposed conceptual scheme area. - 4 Proposed residential densities, including calculations of gross and net densities and minimum, average and maximum lot sizes. - 5 An assessment of how the application facilitates active transportation connections and details of any active transportation connections proposed within the conceptual scheme area. - 6 Water and waste water servicing strategies, supported by applicable technical information required by the County.
-Such strategies should also include identification of any required rights-of-way to connect to regional or decentralized networks. - 7 Proposals for municipal reserve dedication, where reserves are outstanding. - 8 A summary of all community engagement and feedback received prior to submission of the local plan application, together with a description of how feedback has been incorporated into the local plan. - 9 Mitigation to minimize impacts on surrounding land uses through appropriate spatial transition and interface measures.
+Phasing of the development. - 3 A rationale for determining the boundary of the proposed conceptual scheme area. - Proposed design and architectural controls - Proposed residential densities, including calculations of gross and net densities and minimum, average and maximum 5 lot sizes. - An assessment of how the application facilitates active transportation connections and details of any active transportation connections proposed within the conceptual scheme area. - Water and waste water servicing strategies, supported by applicable technical information required by the County.
+Such 7 strategies should also include identification of any required rights-of-way to connect to regional or decentralized - Proposals for municipal reserve dedication, where reserves are outstanding. - A summary of all community engagement and feedback received prior to submission of the local plan application, together with a description of how feedback has been incorporated into the local plan. - Mitigation to minimize impacts on surrounding land uses through appropriate spatial transition and interface measures.
+10